awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-configure-preferences-cli.md

 ------

-   If successful, the command returns output similar to the following:
+   If successful, the command returns output similar to the following\.

    ```
    {